 In connection with the Burning of Kingston, Nina Postupack, Ulster County Clerk is sponsoring an exhibit, titled "Whispers of Revolution: Matthewis Persen's Tavern and the Burning of Kingston."
 This exhibit invites the visitor to learn more about Matthewis Persen's tavern, and the events of the first Burning of Kingston in 1777.
 The exhibit also features some of the artifacts found in the house that date to circa 1777.

 In addition, the Reher Center for Immigrant Culture and History hosts an exhibit at the Persen House titled, "Rondout Revisited", which highlights the three stages in the history of the Rondout.
 The three phases highlighted in the exhibit include circa 1820, circa 1914 and The Urban Renewal Years.

 The house is open Tuesday through Friday 9am to 4:30pm and Saturdays from 9am to 3pm from May 23, 2015 through September 5, 2015.
-Then Saturdays from 10am to 2pm up through November 22, 2014.
+Then Saturdays from 10am to 2pm from September 12, 2015 through November 21, 2014.
 Admission is free so please join us at the Persen House!
-Tours can be arranged by appointment as well!
+Tours can be arranged by appointment as well.